 A complete guide to over 50s life insurance

-Our free guide explains how over 50s life cover works, so you can decide if this kind of insurance plan could be right for you.
+Our free guide explains how over 50s life cover works.
+It can help you decide if this kind of insurance plan could be right for you.
 Please bear in mind it is not financial or legal advice.

 What is over 50s life insurance?